Mayank0875/DSA-Problem/P34/problem15/problem.md

 ## Description

-Given an n x n multiplication table (where n is odd), determine the median value when all entries are sorted in non-decreasing order.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

-For example, for n = 3, the multiplication table is:
+For example, the 3 * 3 multiplication table is as follows:
-    [[1, 2, 3],
-     [2, 4, 6],
-     [3, 6, 9]]
+    [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-The sorted list becomes [1,2,2,3,3,4,6,6,9].
-The median (the fifth element) is 3.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples